©2020 William A. Lasher

 “Thanks for the tip.
 Sergeant Highgarden and I will take a walk over there this evening.”

-“Watch out for giant bats, missy,” said Dequan as he poured fresh tea in Molly’s cup.
+“Watch out for giant crows, missy,” said Dequan as he poured fresh tea in Molly’s cup.
 “There’s a full moon over Hong Kong tonight.”

 Out of the blue, I felt a rolling motion in the ground beneath us, as if we were sitting on top of a huge vat of gelatin, and it was enough to rattle the tea cups and silverware on the glass topped table.